Skip to content

 Here’s what locals will tell you

 Some blocks feel empty after business hours.
 Visible homelessness in parts of downtown.
-Schools are not a strong draw — this neighborhood works best for childless buyers.
+Schools are not a strong draw.
+The condo-centric housing here suits buyers who prioritize walkability over yard space.
 HOA fees on condos add $400-800+/month.
 Street noise and construction from ongoing development.
 Less established nightlife than larger urban centers.
 Parking limitations in older buildings.

 Honesty is part of the match